Channel Incentives

 How much are loyalty points worth?

-In airline or hotel loyalty programs, the value of points can be more complex.
+In airline or hotel loyalty, the value of points can be more complex.

 For example, redeeming points for a flight during peak travel season might require more points than during off-peak times.